fizx/drupal-apachesolr/README.txt

 use the Core Searches module in tandem with this module.

 When used in combination with core search module, Apache Solr is not the default search.
-Access it via a new tab on the default search page, called "Search"
+Access it via a new tab on the default search page, called "Search".

 Installation
 ------------